is4n/platecrane_interface/README.md

 ☑ Record and GoTo points

-☐ Delete points
+☑ Delete points

-☐ Gripper open/close
+☑ Gripper open/close

 ☐ Input readout

-☐ Seek function
+☑ Seek function - this is handled by the robot itself

 # Use